 Call Reich & Binstock Today

 If you or someone you love is a victim of clergy sexual abuse, you may have grounds to file a sexual abuse case.
 Each abuse case is incredibly different, so that’s why it’s important to call an experienced sexual abuse lawyer at Reich & Binstock.
-We will provide specific legal advice on the facts of your case and tell you whether you have grounds to file a sexual abuse case.
+We will provide specific legal advice on the facts of your case and tell you whether you have grounds to file a child sexual abuse case.
 We want to ensure that all victims of clergy members receive justice.
 Call us today at 713-622-7271 for a free case evaluation.